joeywhelan/es-abac/assets/article.md

 ![security model](security-model.jpeg)

 # Scenario
 This demo is around a fictional nuclear reactor scenario.
 There are safety and technical documents associated with the reactor that have varied departmental and training requirements for access.
-There are personnel that work at the reactor that belong to departments and have completed various training programs that would entitle them access to these documents.
+There are personnel who work at the reactor who belong to departments and have completed various training programs that would entitle them to access these documents.

 ## Documents
 The table below depicts the documents and their associated attributes.